 Well, I may have all sorts of investments all over the place, but I do have a strategy.
 I did think about my investor statement and plan–especially after taking the Fire Your Financial Advisor course.

 Without getting too far into the weeds, my overall plan is to create as many solid streams of income as manageably possible, each producing cash at different points in time.
 Most of the cash I want is immediate, meaning that if I invest in something, it produces monthly cash flow starting next month or quarter.
-All of this must be on a consistent basis.
+All of this must be done on a consistent basis.
 I want positive cash flow, even if it takes a year or two to become consistent.

 A smaller part of my portfolio is made up of investments that will continue to grow over time and will be there for me later.
 But I consider these investments a bonus.
 My expectation is that I won’t ever need this, but I still do it for the sake of diversification.